Puppy Training Tips: 7 Common Mistakes You Should Avoid

 Use a Crate When Potty Breaking

-Puppies always try to not potty in the area where they sleep.
+Puppies usually try not to potty in the area where they sleep.
 A crate is a great housebreaking tool.
 Invest in a crate that is the appropriate size for your young pup.
 It should not be too big or too small.
 You don’t want an overly large crate, or the pup will lay on one end of the carrier and eliminate on the other side.

-Every hour, take your puppy out of the crate and take the young dog out to potty.
+Take your puppy out of the crate every hour and take the young dog out to potty.
 When the puppy relieves itself outdoors, provide ample praise and a treat.
 The pup can then enjoy play time before you place the young dog back in the crate and repeat the process.

 Learn more about potty training your baby pooch in Puppy Potty Training 101.